-If you have a Nest Thermostat you probably heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you have a Nest Thermostat you probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear no more!

-For complete instructions, see their Nest Support page.
+For complete instructions, see Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not efficiently charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to fix the issue and get it up and running again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may have some issues, including becoming unresponsive, not efficiently charging the battery, or going down completely.
+Nest recommends recharging and restarting your thermostat to resolve the issue and get it up and running again.

 - the thermostat not working in the Nest application and disconnected from the Wi-Fi